• Skip to primary navigation

 This isn’t your typical “dump-and-go” soup where you simply dump all the ingredients into the pot.
 Instead, we cook the vegetables in bacon grease first to add that smoky, mouthwatering base that takes this soup to the next level.

-The best time to enjoy this soup is during the fall when fresh corn is in season, but, I make this any time of the year using frozen corn.
+The best time to enjoy this soup is during the summer and fall when fresh corn is in season, but, I make this any time of the year using frozen corn.
 If crab isn’t easily available or not in your budget, shrimp works just as well.

 corn and crab bisque in a bowl with crackers and a soup ladle.